 P506L8:

-The EHT sounding protocol provides explicit feedback mechanisms, defined as EHT non-trigger-based (non-TB) sounding and EHT trigger-based (TB) sounding, where the EHT beamformee measures the channel using a training signal (i.e., an EHT sounding NDP) transmitted by the EHT beamformer and sends back a transformed estimate of the channel state.
+(#11274) The EHT sounding protocol provides explicit feedback mechanisms, defined as EHT non-trigger-based (non-TB) sounding (see 35.7.3 (Rules for EHT sounding protocol sequences)) and EHT trigger-based (TB) sounding, where the EHT beamformee measures the channel using a training signal (i.e., an EHT sounding NDP) transmitted by the EHT beamformer and sends back a transformed estimate of the channel state (see 35.7.3 (Rules for EHT sounding protocol sequences)).

 P506L26:

-NOTE—Use of EHT TB sounding does not necessarily imply MU feedback.
-EHT TB sounding is also used to obtain SU feedback and CQI feedback.
+NOTE—Use of EHT TB sounding does not necessarily imply MU feedback. (#11275) EHT TB sounding may also be used to obtain SU feedback and CQI feedback.

 P519L34:

-An EHT TB sounding sequence is initiated by an EHT beamformer with a broadcast EHT NDP Announcement frame with two or more STA Info fields, followed after a SIFS by an EHT sounding NDP followed after a SIFS by a BFRP Trigger frame.
+(#11669) An EHT beamformer that initiates an EHT TB sounding sequence shall transmit an EHT NDP Announcement frame with two or more STA Info fields and the RA field set to the broadcast address.
+The EHT NDP Announcement frame is followed after a SIFS by an EHT sounding NDP followed after a SIFS by a BFRP Trigger frame.

 P519L62

-An EHT beamformer that initiates an EHT TB sounding sequence shall transmit the EHT NDP Announcement frame with two or more STA Info fields and the RA field set to the broadcast address.

 P522L11

-An EHT beamformer shall not transmit a BFRP Trigger frame that identifies a STA identified in the EHT NDP Announcement frame of an EHT TB sounding sequence unless it is in the same TXOP as the EHT TB sounding sequence.
+(#11670)An EHT beamformer shall not transmit a BFRP Trigger frame that solicits a STA identified in the EHT NDP Announcement frame of an EHT TB sounding sequence unless it is in the same TXOP as the EHT TB sounding sequence.